ULHPC/tutorials/tools/easybuild/README.md

 It is not available as module, so let's build it.

-First let's check for available easyconfigs recipy if one exist for the expected version:
+First let's check for available easyconfigs recipies if one exist for the expected version:

 ```
 (node)$> eb -S parallel